-The assessment is typically longer the quiz, and provides the user more in-depth personalized feedback or advice.
+The Assessment is typically longer than the quiz, and provides the user more in-depth personalized feedback or advice.
 Marketers can use it to test their audience’s domain knowledge, expertise or skills.
 In a B2B context, it can also be used in the form of industry benchmark tests, best practices assessments, risk assessments, compliance assessments or technology readiness tests.

 The Calculator offers real utility to the user, as a tool to help better buying decisions, business plans, budgets and more.
 Marketers can create calculators with their own formula for calculating savings, ROI, risk exposure and more.